cyrusbehr/landmark_detection_RPi4/README.md

-# Cross Compiling Landmark Detection Program for ARM32 / ARM64
+# Cross Compiling Landmark Detection Application for ARM32 / ARM64

 For a step by step explanation, please refer to [this article]()